migraf/fhir-kindling/docs/index.md

 # FHIR Kindling
 Synthetic FHIR resource generator and FHIR server data management tool.

+!!!warning
+    Under construction.
+This documentation is not complete.

 ## Features
 - CLI for step by step data set/FHIR resource creation
 - Bundle creation, validation and data management on a FHIR server via the REST API